i2y/hyperway/README.md

 - ✅ **Schema Registries** - Compatible with BSR and corporate registries
 - ✅ **Wire Compatibility** - Works with any gRPC/Connect client

-For client-streaming and bidirectional streaming RPCs, use traditional gRPC with `.proto` files until full streaming support is added.

 ## 🤝 Contributing